About prostate cancer

 For more information, see our section on Treatments for Early Prostate Cancer.

-See the booklet Understanding Early Prostate Cancer for more information about treatment choices in early prostate cancer.
+See the booklet Understanding Prostate Cancer for more information about treatment choices in early prostate cancer.
 Reading the booklet may help guide you in making decisions that feel right for you.

 Locally advanced prostate cancer